JuanValencia/Unstable-Magick/Riverton.md

 A town of mostly humans.
+Some have been here almost 20 years (some even born here!), some have been here for just a few weeks.
+The settlement is booming however and there are kids everywhere.
+There are farms, a blacksmith, armormer, shops of various sorts.

 Bojana Men